-In Columbus, fellow OU student Ben Saulnier was visiting his girlfriend and Michael Berthold was getting ready for bed, having to work early in the morning.
+In Columbus, fellow OU student Ben Saulnier was visiting his girlfriend; Michael Berthold was getting ready for bed, having to work early in the morning.

-The five members of Clubhouse were all waiting for the news that has now thrust the Ohio-based indie-pop band into the national spotlight: the band won the Big Break Global Contest and, come June, will be heading to Firefly Music Festival in Delaware.
-The festival bill includes world-famous superstars like Bob Dylan, Chance the Rapper, Twenty One Pilots, The Weeknd and Weezer.
+The five members of Clubhouse were all waiting for the news that has now thrust the Ohio-based indie pop band into the national spotlight: The band won the Big Break Global Contest and, come June, will be heading to Firefly Music Festival in Delaware.
+The festival bill includes superstars like Bob Dylan, Chance the Rapper, Twenty One Pilots, The Weeknd and Weezer.